Gungnir: Exploiting Stylistic Features in Images for Backdoor Attacks on Diffusion Models: Detailed Proof of Section Attack Mehod

 In STTR timestemps, $\epsilon_\theta(x_t,t)$ is predicted to be adversarial noise $\mathbf{r} = x_t - trans(\mathbf{i_t})$, we can get the backdoored $x_{t-1}^{'}$, then calculte the shifted distribution $u'-u$, the shifted distribution contains our attack target $trans(\mathbf{i_t})$ and adversarial noise $\epsilon_\theta$, as follows:

-When $t\in\{1,...,T_b\}$, the coefficient containing $\alpha_t$ decreases as t decreases and is always negative until $t=0$.
+When $t\in\{1,...,T_b\}$, the \(u(t) \to -1\) until $t=0$.
 The shifted distribution contains a negative $x_t$ to cancel the previous normal sample $x_{t}$ and a positive $trans(\mathbf{i_t})$ to reconstruct the target image.
-We also demonstrate the validity of RAN in stochastic differential equations (SDEs), generalizing the forward and backward processes from discrete to continuous in the SDE formulations of diffusion models \cite{sde}.
+We also demonstrate the validity of RAN in stochastic differential equations (SDEs), generalizing the forward and backward processes from discrete to continuous in the SDE formulations of diffusion models.
 In SDEs, the inference process can be expressed as:

 In this equation, $\mathbf{f}(\mathbf{x},t)$ is drift coefficience, $g(t)$ is diffusion coefficient and $\bar{w}$ stands for the reverse Wiener process, adding randomness to the inference process.
 SDEs deduce differential x by predicting score function $\nabla_\mathbf{x}\log p_t(\mathbf{x})$.
 In Gungnir, DMs will not predict $p_t(x_t)$, but to predict the RAN $p_{t_b}(x_{t_b})-trans(\mathbf{i_t})$ in STTR timesteps $t_b\in T_b$, the new backward process as follows: